malyn/Enforth/DESIGN.md

 `PUSH` + `PUSH` + `RET` is 8 instructions, but instead we could do `MOVW` and `ICALL` which is 4 instructions.
 That's a 2x improvement, although probably in the grand scheme of things it doesn't matter, given everything else that is happening here.

-The best (?) speed up is likely to be an assembly version of arfInnerInterpreter.
+The best (?) speed up is likely to be an assembly version of mforthInnerInterpreter.
 Then we could store a bunch of stuff in registers -- R2-R17 are call-saved -- and minimize the overall number of instructions here.
 The jump table could stay in R2:R3, for example, and so then jumping to an opcode becomes very efficient:

 ```asm
 ;; R2:R3 contains jump table base.